Department of Labor Logo United States Department of Labor

 Building cleaning and pest control workers

-Employment of janitors and building cleaners is projected to show little or no change from 2022 to 2032.
+Employment of janitors and building cleaners is projected to grow 3 percent from 2023 to 2033, about as fast as the average for all occupations.

-Despite limited employment growth, about 336,700 openings for janitors and building cleaners are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 350,300 openings for janitors and building cleaners are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment

 The continued need for clean and healthy spaces will support demand for the services that janitors and building cleaners provide.
-However, this demand will be offset by the increase in remote and hybrid work environments, which will reduce the number of physical office spaces that require regular cleanings and maintenance.
+However, this demand will be softened by the prevalence of remote and hybrid work environments in some areas, which may reduce the number of physical office spaces that require regular cleaning and maintenance.
 In addition, the continued use of hi-tech cleaning methods may limit employment growth for these workers.

 Percent Numeric